 "As a resident at Montefiore, I had the opportunity to treat patients from across the world who presented with a wide variety of disease—there was rarely a dull moment on the medical wards."

 Laura Paulin, MD, MHS, Program Graduate

-To achieve a balance among inpatient, ambulatory care, critical care, and subspecialty experiences, each residency year is divided into 12 month-long units or rotations, one of which is vacation.
+To achieve a balance among inpatient, ambulatory care, critical care, and subspecialty experiences, each residency year is divided into 24 two-week-long units or rotations, two of which are vacation.

 The distribution of time among hospital, clinic and consult rotations may vary slightly from resident to resident, depending on each resident's chosen track and main interests.

 Image: Dr. Darlene LeFrancois-Haber leads Journal Club, part of the general medicine ward rotation.

 Description of the General Medicine ward rotation experience, including attending rounds, resident and intern reports, grand rounds, intake and sign-out rounds, and post-rounds noon conferences.

 Opportunities to do electives in all medical subspecialties, "non-medical" subspecialties, or research.

 Ambulatory clinic, emergency medicine, and diverse curricula in ambulatory clinical medicine, psychosocial/behavioral medicine, and physical diagnosis.